Linguistics for English Language Teaching MA

 Postgraduates also have access to our extensive facilities, including a recording studio, PCs running specialist software, and online corpora.
 You can make use of our phonetics lab and the Language Zone, a state-of-the-art space where you can use a range of language-based teaching materials whenever you want.

-Course details
+Course details and modules

 This is an academic course which approaches language teaching from the perspective of linguistics, providing a solid theoretical basis for further career development in language teaching.
 It is therefore not intended for those who are seeking vocational teacher training or classroom experience.